ppotturi/adp-documentation/docs/index.md

 # Defra's Azure Developer Platform

 ADP Documentation that is publicly available.
+For more documentation that is deemed a little more sensitive please ref to the Internal ADP documentation.

+## Internal ADP documentation

+Contains:

+- Runbooks to PRD
+- Key contact information
+- Other sensitive architecture information